* Petroleum bill reforms fiscal terms, state oil company

-The PIB's comprehensive nature -- covering everything from fiscal terms and reform of the state oil company to penalties for environmental infractions and funds for communities living on oil fields -- is partly why it has been so hard to agree on.
+The PIB’s comprehensive nature -- comprising everything including fiscal terms, reform of the state oil company, penalties for environmental infractions and funds for communities living on oil fields -- is partly why it has been so hard to agree on.

-In a speech, the head of local operator Seplat Petroleum, Austin Avuru, suggested the fiscal regime be hived off from the rest of the bill and quickly passed, to end uncertainty holding back billions of dollars of investment.
+In a speech, the head of local operator Seplat Petroleum suggested the fiscal regime be hived off from the rest of the bill and quickly passed, to end uncertainty holding back billions of dollars of investment.